binkley/modern-java-practices/README.md

 * [DependencyCheck](#shift-security-left)
 * [Integration tests](#use-integration-testing)
 * [Mutation testing](#use-mutation-testing)

+But _beware_!
+Your local build is now drifting away from CI, so you are pushing problems off later in your build pipeline.
+And not everyone pays close attention to CI failures until something bad happens.

 In the Gradle and Maven samples in this repository, _DependencyCheck_ and _Mutation testing_ are typically the slowest steps in a local build;